Posted On December 3, 2013 Personal Injury

 Though we talk about “proving” liability, the phrase isn’t quite accurate.
 In a personal injury claim you file against an insurance company, you don’t actually have to prove anything, at least not in the sense that most people outside the practice of law understand proof.
 In a criminal trial, prosecutors have to prove “beyond a shadow of a doubt” that a defendant is guilty and persuade jurors to reach a guilty verdict.
 Personal injury cases don’t work that way.
 In a claim that doesn’t proceed to trial, there is no jury, just you and an insurance adjuster.
 You don’t have to meet any strict standards of proof.
 All you really need to do is provide a suitable amount of evidence that supports your assertion that the other party is at fault for your injuries.

 The first step to determining liability is understanding the law.
 In the case of a motor vehicle accident, there is a written code of traffic safety laws that all motorists must follow.
 As long as the other party truly is at fault, you can probably find a law the driver broke by perusing your state’s (and any local) traffic safety laws.
-You can get a copy of your state’s driver manual by visiting your local branch of the Motor Vehicle Commission, or browse a digital copy by going to the agency’s website.
+You can get a copy of your state’s driver manual by visiting your local branch of the Motor Vehicle Commission or browsing a digital copy.
 In the case of unsafe properties, the other party’s negligence may not be as obvious.
 You may have to look at building code requirements to show that a structure was not properly constructed, or at municipal laws and rules regarding property maintenance.
 Fault in premises liability may not be as clear-cut and easy to demonstrate as in a motor vehicle accident.

 Every person or organization has a legal obligation to take reasonable steps to avoid needlessly endangering others.
 A driver is not permitted to use the road recklessly, disobeying laws and putting everyone around him or her at risk.
 A property owner can’t allow unnecessary safety hazards to exist on his or her property.
 Commercial premises must be safe for customers (and other vendors) to use, providing that they do so in a normal, not exceptionally careless fashion.
 Determining what is reasonable behavior is not always a clear-cut process.
 To get the most out of your settlement, you want to make a compelling argument supported by evidence that convinces the insurance adjuster that you deserve compensation because their policyholder was at fault.
 Your argument may include specific concepts the related to different types of accidents.